leongdev/react-native-super-emojis/README.md

-# react-native-super-emojis
+# React Native Super Emoji

 A react native library to render all current emojis, on any size

 ## Installation